mehakagg1313/SOLAR-AND-WIND-ENERGY-PREDICTION/README.md

 A.Removing missing values in ground truth values (if any)
 1. For solar generation actual, wherever there is a null value, it has been filled with the value for a day before.
-2.
-3. For the first day of the month, since there is no previous day value, it has been filled with 0 assuming there is no solar generation before 6 am.
+2.For the first day of the month, since there is no previous day value, it has been filled with 0 assuming there is no solar generation before 6 am.
-4.
-5. Replacing the leftover Nan with mean of the data of solar generation actual
+3.Replacing the leftover Nan with mean of the data of solar generation actual
-6.
-7. For wind generation actual, wherever there is a null value, it has been filled with the mean value of the entire wind generation actual column
+4. For wind generation actual, wherever there is a null value, it has been filled with the mean value of the entire wind generation actual column

 B.Correlation analysis show that some features are more correlated to target variables.
 Solar profile is most correlated with solar generation output.
 In case of wind energy, wind profile, wind onshore profile, wind onshore generation followed by wind offshore profile and wind offshore generation.
 ![image](https://user-images.githubusercontent.com/87893594/211166713-8d524bdd-aba9-44fb-bbbb-466499250238.png)

 C.Feature Importance: Along with correlation analysis, feature importance was used to select the most appropriate features of our dataset for robust model training.
 Useless data must be removed for low bias.
 It is a technique that calculates the score of each input feature.
 The score indicates the importance of that feature.
-The method followed for the analysis was:
-1. Training dataset on random forest algorithm .
-2.Conducting feature importance, once the model is created
-3. Plotting the importance on a graph.
-This analysis was used in different models later.